aditya-grover/climate-learn/README.md

 ```

 ### Quickstart
-We have a series of tutorial notebooks in the `notebooks` folder.
-We recommend reading them in the following order to see a typical workflow built with ClimateLearn.
+We have a series of tutorial Jupyter notebooks in the `notebooks` folder.
+We recommend reading them in the following order to see a typical ClimateLearn workflow.
 1. Data Processing
 2. Model Training & Evaluation
 3. Visualization

+To run the notebooks, please upload them to [Google Colab](https://colab.research.google.com/).

-We previewed some key features of ClimateLearn at a spotlight tutorial in the "Tackling Climate Change with Machine Learning" Workshop at the Neural Information Processing Systems 2022 Conference.
+We also previewed some key features of ClimateLearn at a spotlight tutorial in the "Tackling Climate Change with Machine Learning" Workshop at the Neural Information Processing Systems 2022 Conference.
 The slides and recorded talk can be found on [Climate Change AI's website](https://www.climatechange.ai/papers/neurips2022/114).

 ### Documentation
 Find us on [ReadTheDocs](https://climatelearn.readthedocs.io/).